 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-They are semi hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25°F (-4°C) or they may die, nevertheless it is a good advice never let the nighttime's temperatures fall below 50°F (10°C).
-In the summer place Myrtillocactus in the sunshine (indoors or outdoors).
-In the winter find a cooler, light spot.
+They are semi-hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25 °F (-4 °C), or they may die.
+Nevertheless, it is good advice never to let the nighttime temperatures fall below 50 °F (10 °C).
+In the summer, place Myrtillocactus in the sunshine (indoors or outdoors).
+In the winter, find a cooler, light spot.
 That will allow it to go into next spring well-rested, which will make it more likely to flower.
 This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
 Treat it to special cactus food once a month in the spring and summer.

 - Back to genus Myrtillocactus

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus